Electric Skillet Spaghetti

 - 1 pkg. spaghetti - about 1 lb.

 - 1 cup Parmesan - freshly grated (plus more for serving)

 - Cut the chicken breasts into 1-inch pieces.
 Season with salt and pepper.

 - Melt the butter in the electric skillet at 350°F. Add the chicken and sauté for 5 mins.

 - Add the garlic and sauté for 30 seconds.

-- Add the chicken broth, and scrape the bottom of the pan to loosen up all of the caramelized bits.
+- Add the chicken broth and scrape the bottom of the pan to loosen up any caramelized bits.

 - Add the spaghetti noodles.
 Cover and simmer until the pasta has softened, about 15 minutes.